 Prostitution is the act or practice of providing sexual services to another person in return for payment, most frequently coin.
 The person who receives payment for sexual services is called a prostitute but is also known in the A Song of Ice and Fire novels by the term whore.
-Prostitutes who follow an army are known as camp followers, and some are politely grouped with serving washerwomen.
-If a camp follower attaches herself to a single man for the duration of a campaign she is referred to as a camp bride.
+Prostitutes who follow an army are included in the camp followers, and some are politely grouped with serving washerwomen.
+If a camp follower attaches herself to a single man for the duration of a campaign, she is referred to as a camp bride.

 Some prostitutes cater to highly exclusive clientele, make a good enough living, and may to a certain extent pick and choose their clientele.
 Others take who they can get and do whatever they have to in order to survive, often living miserable lives.
 Many prostitutes in Essos are enslaved.